The following post is from Christina of Northern Cheapskate: The Financial Implications of Rural Living

 The cost of Transportation

 We live between two small towns.
 One is 26 miles to the east and is where we go to the doctor (and have for decades!).
 It’s also where my husband works.
 The other town is 28 miles west, where the kids go to school.
 We volunteer at a few places in this town (and at the school).
 We have friends in both communities.
 Taking public transit or riding a bike is not an option.
 While we try to carpool and combine trips when possible, there isn’t very much wiggle room when it comes to the gas budget.

 Our vehicles need more maintenance more often since we travel so many miles on rough roads.

-We’re in a bit of dead zone when it comes to cellular coverage.
-We can make cell phone calls sometimes, but it’s hit and miss.
-We need a land line to ensure that we can make phone calls at all times.
+We’re in a bit of a dead zone when it comes to cellular coverage.
+Sometimes, we can make cell phone calls, but it’s hit and miss.
+We need a landline to ensure that we can always make phone calls.

 Digital television isn’t an option for us because we live too far away from the broadcast towers.
 If we want to watch any television, satellite television is a must.

 Homeowners insurance costs more in rural areas because it takes longer for emergency services to reach you.
 Need a new appliance delivered?
 It costs more to get it here.
 Plumbers, electricians, and other contractors also charge more for services to rural customers.

 More acreage means you’ll pay more in property taxes.
 You’ll also pay more for the lake shore.
 And the value of your tax dollars goes down since you don’t get as many of the amenities as city dwellers do (such as quick emergency response or easy access to a public library).